 Permanent Collection (Free entry)

-- No ticket is required for entry to the permanent collection.
+- No ticket or pre-booking is required for entry to the permanent collection.

 - Photographs can be taken in the Sainsbury Centre Collection without flash.
 Please ask at reception for guidance around our special exhibitions.